anisrfd/open-source-apis/README.md

 ## URL Shorten
 To use the url shorten you have to get the API key from 'https://dev.bitly.com/'.
 To use it need to export the API key using 'URL_SHORTEN_API_KEY' name.
-Now call 'get_short_url' this method by providing the url you want to short.
+Now call 'get_short_url' method by providing the url you want to short.

+## Movie Database
+To use the movie database you have to get the API key from 'https://www.themoviedb.org/documentation/api'.
+To use it need to export the API key using 'MOVIE_DATABASE_API_KEY' name.
+Now call 'get_movie' to get the movie information.